betterscientificsoftware/bssw.io/Events/Webinar.NWChemX.md

-# The SDE: A General Computational Chemistry Software Framework (NCSA Blue Waters Webinar Series on Scientific Software Ecosystems)
+# The SDE -- A General Computational Chemistry Software Framework

+## In the NCSA Blue Waters webinar track on Scientific Software Ecosystems

 - Date: March 27, 2019
 - Location: Online